jbrumf/tinyqsim/doc/Quantum_computing_basics.md

 \end{align*}
 ```

-This makes use of the following importatnt identity:
+This makes use of the following important identity:

 ```math
 (A\otimes B)(C\otimes D) = (AC)\otimes(BD)